-As we began working towards our goal of 1,000 books and $500, our team dove headfirst into a large and unfamiliar world--as young middle schoolers, we did not quite know how to take charge and be proactive.
+As we began working towards our goal of 1,000 books and $500, our team dove headfirst into a large and unfamiliar world–as young middle schoolers, we did not quite know how to take charge and be proactive.
 But we learned and learned.
-We learned how to approach adults such a teachers, store managers, and school principals to pitch the project and ask for support.
-What I remember vividly is the first time I presented the project to a large group at school--it was nerve-wracking at first--but three years and 6,000 books later, public speaking is now comfortable and even enjoyable for me.
+We learned how to approach adults such as teachers, store managers, and school principals to pitch the project and ask for support.
+What I remember vividly is the first time I presented the project to a large group at school–it was nerve-wracking at first–but three years and 6,000 books later, public speaking is now comfortable and even enjoyable for me.

 But what was even more refreshing than learning about our own capabilities to create change was learning about the lives of the African students, seemingly an entire world away, who was unpacking and reading the very same books that we lovingly sent them.
 Through ALP, I became more familiar with the geography of Africa, and how this played into the availability of resources.
 I learned about the low literacy levels and the immense need for books in their schools.
 At ﬁrst, I couldn’t believe that even attending school was often problematic for African students–what is a 10-minute bus ride for me is often miles of walking for them.

 Read our Book Drive Guidelines to learn all you need to know to collect, sort, pack and then mail your books to our warehouse, where they will be containerized for shipment to Africa.
 Your goal is to collect 1,000 appropriate books and approximately $500 for shipping and related costs.
 Double this and you can start two!
 Triple it and… you get the idea.
 To get ideas from other book drives — how they’ve collected their books and raised their funds.